The Best Fundraising Strategies for Nonprofits to Raise More

 This allows your donors to consistently see you in multiple places as they may research your nonprofit organization and mission.
-This credibility helps convert prospects into donors, and inspires confidence with encourages long-term donors.
+This credibility helps convert prospects into donors and inspires confidence while encouraging long-term donors.

 Read more on creating your nonprofit brand.

 Sustaining Regular Donor Communications

-Regular, clear communication with your donors is another important basic strategy.
-Fortunately, with today’s advancements in technology, communication can be easier than it was just 10 years ago.
+Regular, clear communication with your donors is another critical basic strategy.
+Fortunately, today’s technological advancements make communication more accessible than just 10 years ago.
 Email, social media, blogs, and other channels are available, allowing you to easily communicate directly with your donor base.
 It also allows you to have a direct conversation, answer questions, and be more engaged publicly with your supporters.

-The key here is to be regular with your communication and to do so via every channel you have available to you.
-Posting regularly on social media shows you have a presence and you are active, while regular emails keep people informed.
+The key here is to be regular with your communication and do so via every channel you have available.
+Posting regularly on social media shows you have a presence and are active, while regular emails keep people informed.

 When it comes to fundraising, let donors know of your progress regularly.
 Afterward, thank them for their contribution, and educate them as to how their funds were used, and the changes that were made as a result.
 Donors don’t just donate to fulfill your needs; they donate to fill their needs as well.
-Showing that they made a difference in the world or in your organization goes a long way to retaining donors over a longer period of time.
+Showing that they made a difference in the world or your organization goes a long way to retaining donors over a longer period.

 Hosting Great Nonprofit Fundraising Events

 One of the most challenging aspects of nonprofit fundraising can be developing and implementing creative event ideas to engage and excite participants.
-You need to consider your audience as well as your available fundraising event budget and resources before deciding on a fundraising event.
+You need to consider your audience and your available fundraising event budget and resources before deciding on a fundraising event.
 The best events are hosted year after year and can become your organization’s signature events, looked forward to well in advance.